 Grief—often taking the form of intense, prolonged sadness, anger, and regret—is a completely normal reaction to loss.
 However, there are many reasons why our culture is not very supportive of those in mourning.
 For one, we are very avoidant about the topic of death in general, with loss often being sugarcoated by the ideas that “everything happens for a reason” and that those who have passed away are “in a better place.”
 Even if we do ascribe to the concept of the afterlife, it does not change the fact that the pain of loss is still very real and valid.

 Without a collective vocabulary or awareness surrounding death, it can be easy to think that something is wrong with us if we grieve intensely or for a long period.
 There is an unspoken expectation that grief has an expiration date and that staying strong is our responsibility in the face of loss.
 Especially if we are known as the “rock” or “anchor” for our families, giving ourselves permission to feel our emotions deeply and authentically can be difficult.

 Counselors who specialize in grief and bereavement are experts in creating space.
 By fully exploring and understanding your emotions in therapy, you can give your grief the time and attention it needs to heal.

-Grief Counseling At Unload It Therapy
+Grief Counseling At Unload It Therapy in Houston

 If you are navigating a recent loss, many people in your life have likely been affected as well.
 As such, you may not have frequent opportunities to fully express your emotions or have the breathing room to get at the heart of what you are feeling.
 However, our therapists create a calm, personalized atmosphere where the only person you have to show up for is yourself.
 As you practice identifying and expressing your emotions, you will experience new growth and healing.